dhellmann/pymotw-3/source/shlex/index.rst

 ===========================

-The default behavior for the parser is to use a backwards-compatible style which is not POSIX-compliant.
+The default behavior for the parser is to use a backwards-compatible style that is not POSIX-compliant.
 For POSIX behavior, set the *posix* argument when constructing the parser.

 .. include:: shlex_posix.py
     :literal:
     :start-after: #end_pymotw_header

-Here are a few examples of the differences in parsing behavior:
+Here are a few examples of the differences in parsing behavior.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'shlex_posix.py', line_break_mode='wrap'))